Prev Up Top Next Contents

 -layout-overlap 2.0 cm

 If the layout size is too large you may get empty blank pages.
+It should be possible to specify just the size:

 -layout-size 38 20.2 cm